Noise at Work Regulation 2005

 When assessing noise at work, the exposure that each employee experiences should be assessed based on noise exposure levels corrected for an 8-hour working day.
 The level at which employers must assess the risk to workers’ health and provide them with information and training is now 80 decibels.

 The level at which employers must provide hearing protection and hearing protection zones is now 85 decibels (daily or weekly average exposure).
 There is also an exposure limit value of 87 decibels, taking account of any reduction in exposure provided by hearing protection, above which workers must not be exposed.

 If the daily personal noise exposure is likely to exceed 80 decibels or above over long periods of time on a daily basis, a noise risk assessment must be conducted to deduce whether such noise level exposure comes at a detriment to workers’ hearing.
-A noise assessment is generally required if the employee:
+The Control of Noise at Work Regulations 2005 states that a noise assessment is generally required if the employee:

 - Is surrounded by intrusive noise for most of the working day

 - Has to raise his/her voice to be heard by someone just two metres away, for at least part of the day